 However, what we were there to see was the Motherland monument.
 Standing at a whopping 102 metres tall and weighing 560 tonnes, the Motherland statue is 3 metres taller than the Statue of Liberty, and it really is a sight to behold.
 The bottom of the monument is actually home to a museum all about WW2, and for an additional fee, you can ride a lift all the way to the top of the statue, before climbing up a ladder and onto the observation deck just behind the shield of the statue.

 An interesting thing to note about the shield is that it still bears the hammer and sickle from communist times.
-In 2005, a law was passed outlawing Soviet and communist symbols, but the law holds WW2 monuments exempt from this, and so the hammer and sickle remains, despite many residents of Kiev believing that it should be removed.
+In 2005, a law was passed outlawing Soviet and communist symbols, but the law holds WW2 monuments exempt from this, and so the hammer and sickle remains, despite many residents of Kyiv believing that it should be removed.

-After admiring the statue and the panoramic views of Kiev, it was time to leave.
+After admiring the statue and the panoramic views of Kyiv, it was time to leave.
 I’d had a great day with Slava but we were both spent – the tour had run for an hour longer than it was supposed to, and Slava had a baby to get home to!

 As I sat in my Uber home, I reflected on the day.
 It as a shame that we couldn’t have seen inside the caves, but I’d had a great time nonetheless.
 The Last Barricade was fantastic (I actually ended up going back later in the week), and as I always say, it’s always better to see things with a guide because you learn so much more than if you simply explored alone.

 Not only did I learn a lot on this tour, but Slava’s personality combined with her extensive experience in the tourism industry means that she creates the perfect balance of information and fun, ensuring that the day is not all numbers and facts, as is the case with some tour guides.